 April 9, 1947: A devastating tornado family moved from 5 miles NW of Pampa, TX to near St. Leo, KS, a path length of 170 miles.
 In Texas, “The entire town of Glazier, and much of Higgins were destroyed.”
-At Woodward, OK, at least 107 were killed mainly in the norhtern half of town. oVer 100 city blockers were demoslihed with over 1000 homes damaged/destroyed.
+At Woodward, OK, at least 107 were killed mainly in the northern half of town.
+Over 100 city blocks were demolished with over 1000 homes damaged/destroyed.
 Paper debris from Woodward, and from homes north of Arnett were found in SW Barber County, KS.
 “The path in Oklahoma may have been made up of five or more distinct tornadoes.”

 On this day in 2015, an EF4 tornado swept a 30-mile long path near Rochelle, and Fairdale, IL.
 The NWS Chicago noted the estimated wind speed was 200 mph, two people were killed, and 22 were injured.
 Near-EF5 damage occurred as several well-built homes were swept away, the ground was scoured, and trees were stripped and debarked.
 Source.